 President of the Board

 Bill Van Eman is a Texas native and graduated from Texas A&M with two degrees in agribusiness.
 He has been a banker for over 20 years in three different markets in Texas.
-He serves as the Treasurer of the Bryan/College Station Habitat for Humanity and is currently the President of the local high school football officials association.
+Besides serving on our Habitat board, Mr. Van Eman also serves on a local high school football officials association.
 He is a Life Member of the Houston Livestock Show and Rodeo, and a teacher for Junior Achievement.
 Bill and his family are members of St. Andrew’s Episcopal Church, where he serves on the Vestry.

 Michele Esparza is an attorney and has practiced law for 28 years.
 During these years she has observed the challenges that many people face when looking for a home.
 Michele supports Habitat as it meets this challenge by providing safe, affordable homes and an opportunity to achieve the American dream.